LDNOOBWV2/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words_V2/README.md

  - rel: religious
  - so: sexual orientation
  - vm: various meanings
- This is just an ad hoc classification were several expressions can be in different categories.
+ This is just an ad hoc classification where several expressions can be in different categories.

 #### Sources of words
-As mentioned above the LDNOOBW List was the start point of this work:
+As mentioned above the LDNOOBW List was the starting point of this work:
  - https://github.com/ldnoobw/list-of-dirty-naughty-obscene-and-otherwise-bad-words with pull requests and open issues
  - https://github.com/alvations/expletives/tree/master/data
  - https://github.com/amirshnll/persian-swear-words